top of page

 Person holding hand around water in a white mug with lemon and ginger

-As soon as December sets in, as much as I may resist it, my inner clock knows that winter is the most wonderful time of the year to turn inward.
+As soon as December sets in, my inner clock knows that winter is the most wonderful time of the year to turn inward.
 Winter is practically beckoning me to do less.
-It’s is a natural time to pause, absorb and reflect on the past year and set intentions for the new year.
+It’s a natural time to pause, absorb and reflect on the past year and set intentions for the new year.
 Most of us could really use more rest and reflection instead of zipping and zooming through our daily to-dos.

-Those of us who keep our extraordinarily fast-paced schedules can easily miss the magic and joy of the essence of the holiday season.
+Those of us who keep our extraordinarily fast-paced schedules can easily miss the essence of joy of the holiday season.

 Try the lifestyle practices below to lift some of the inertia from seeing the sun less often.
 These are things that you can do any time of year but especially during the holidays.